H3AR7B3A7/LinuxTerminalAndBash/README.md

-# Linux Terminal
+# Linux Distributions

-Documentation on Linux Terminal, including cheatsheets and starter tips & tricks.
+Documentation on different Linux distributions and the terminal, including cheatsheets and starter tips & tricks.
 My hope is to grow this over time to be a useful resource for starting Linux users.

 ## Debian